windsuzu/PythonUniverse/README.md

 All the tricks in the repo are built on the idea that you have a deep understanding of the basic operations of Python, such as string, condition, loop, list, dict, tuple, and so on.

-All tricks are based on the python 3 implementation.
+All tricks are base on the implementation of Python 3.

 ## Table of contents